 How to make Glittered Clothespin Wine Charms

 We earn a commission from sales made via product links in this post.

 We started by colouring our clothespins.
 We painted some with the acrylic paints, and others, we brushed with undiluted liquid watercolours.

-In the top photo in the collage below, you can see the liquid watercolours being applied, and in the photo underneath it, are some clothespins that we painted with acrylic craft paint.
+In the next photo, you can see the liquid watercolours being applied, and underneath, some clothespins that we painted with acrylic craft paint.

 When our clothespins were dry, it was GLITTER-TIME.

 Like most children, the hooligans LOVE glitter.
 For many years, I did not!
 I only started using it in my daycare in recent years, and you know what?
 I love it now too.
 I don’t love the mess it makes, but when we use it in a way that it can be somewhat contained (today we’re sealing it with varnish), I adore it.

 If you simply cannot bring yourself to deal with glitter, fear not.
 You can use craft gems and jewels to add some glitz and glamour to your wine charms.